dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/traceability-matrix.md

 Question: How is the Traceability Matrix adapted in agile or adaptive project life cycles?
 A: It is replaced with a financial tracking tool.
-B: A lightweight version, known as the Interaction Matrix, is used for quicker assessments at specific points in time.
+B: Use the Interaction Matrix for quicker assessments at specific times.
 C: In adaptive projects, the Traceability Matrix is considered irrelevant.
 D: It is used to extend the duration of each sprint or iteration.
 Answer: B